fommil/fpmortals/manuscript/under-review.md

 ~~~~~~~~

 If an ADT refers to itself, we call it a *recursive type*.
 Scala's
-`List` is recursive because the `::` (pronounced "cons" as in
+`List` is recursive because the `::` (pronounced "cons", as in
-constructor) contains a reference to a `List`.
+constructor cell) contains a reference to `List`.

-A `sealed trait` containing only singletons is equivalent to a simple
-`enum` in Java and is a more descriptive replacement for a `Boolean`
-or `Int` feature flag.
+ADTs can contain pure functions.
+In fact we have already seen this in
+the previous chapter when we encountered `Free`, which is a GADT.
+Carrying functions on ADTs come with some caveats as it doesn't map
+perfectly into the JVM.
+For example, legacy `Serializable`,
+`hashCode`, `equals` and `toString` do not support functions as first
+class members.
+We will explore alternatives to these legacy methods
+when we discuss the cats library in the next chapter, at the cost of
+losing interoperability with legacy Java and Scala code.

 A> **Exhaustivity caveats**
 A>